 Australia and England have a reciprocal agreement which means Australians are entitled to receive necessary treatment under the NHS.
 Australians aren’t required to enrol in the NHS but inform your doctor that you want to be treated as a NHS patient – you’ll need to show your Australian Medicare card.
 You will be covered for: medical treatment by a NHS GP; medical care in a public ward of a NHS hospital; ambulance; and subsidised prescription medicine.
 Smart Traveller recommends all visitors to England still take out travel insurance for overseas medical costs not covered by the NHS, including evacuation.

 Where to stay

 There are plenty of fantastic places to stay in London.
 It’s a big city, so there’s no way you’ll be able to see everything you want to without resorting to public transport or cabs, but if you base yourself somewhere close to the attractions you’re most interested in you will be more opportunity to walk.

 - The West End takes in shopping along Oxford, Regent and Bond streets, the entertainment district around Leicester Square and Covent Garden and the city centre area within the City of Westminster.

-- Live your Monopoly-board dreams in the stately surrounds of St James and Mayfair can you add another line here?
+- Live your Monopoly-board dreams in the stately surrounds of St James and Mayfair.

-- Pretty Bloomsbury is close to the British Museum and bookstores and here.
+- Pretty Bloomsbury is close to the British Museum and bookstores.

 - South Bank stretches between Westminster and London Bridges along the south side of the Thames.
 It’s close to the London Eye, Big Ben and the Houses of Parliament, Westminster Abbey and Trafalgar Square.